Cron helps Rockies end 12-game skid vs Giants with 5-3 win – KION546

 TRAINER’S ROOM

-Giants: Tommy La Stella was out of the lineup against a lefty starting pitcher, but was feeling fine in his return from Achilles’ tendon surgery, manager Gabe Kapler said.
+Giants: Tommy La Stella was out of the lineup against a lefty starting pitcher, but was feeling fine in his return from Achilles’ tendon surgery, Kapler said.

 HERE YOU GO, MOM